gcc-mirror/gcc/.github/PULL_REQUEST_TEMPLATE.md

 order to get feedback.
 ---

-*Please write a short comment explaining your change.
+*Please write a comment explaining your change.
+This is the message that will be part of the merge commit.